-We welcome the creation of 'A Carers Strategy' that sets out the commitment to Carers as well as clear outcomes that we plan to achieve collaboratively.
+We welcome the creation of 'A Carers Strategy' that sets out the commitment to carers as well as clear outcomes that we plan to achieve collaboratively.

-We are delighted that this has been developed with a wide range of partners, Carers, third and independent sectors.
+We are delighted that this has been developed with a wide range of partners, carers, Voluntary, Community and Faith Sector.

-There is still much to do as this commitment to Carers' needs will lead to a work plan that will ensure that Carers are recognised and supported by businesses, employees and whole organisations, as well as at local community level with access to services/support.
-This broader recognition of Carers' needs is an ambition that we need to work together to achieve.
+There is still much to do as this commitment to carers' needs will lead to a work plan that will ensure that carers are recognised and supported by businesses, employees and whole organisations, as well as at local community level with access to services/support.
+This broader recognition of carers' needs is an ambition that we need to work together to achieve.

-To support this wider recognition, this Carers Strategy will be shared corporately within the council and in other areas by health and social care staff.
+To support this wider recognition, this carers strategy will be shared corporately within the council and in other areas by health and social care staff.

-Continuing to work collaboratively to develop a work plan ensures that Carers -
+Continuing to work collaboratively to develop a work plan ensures that carers -

-- are recognised and valued as partners. - have access to services that are empowering, supportive, and give choice and control. - are assured that the allocated funding provides flexible and personalised services.
+- are recognised and valued as partners - have access to services that are empowering, supportive, and give choice and control - are assured that the allocated funding provides flexible and personalised services

 The scale of the work to be done will be challenging in the current economic climate.
-However, by working together, using the framework outlined in this strategy, we will be able to progress towards priorities identified by Carers themselves.
+However, by working together, using the framework outlined in this strategy, we will be able to progress towards priorities identified by carers themselves.

+Lorraine Butcher

-Lorraine Butcher Strategic Director - Children's, Families and Adults
+Strategic Director - Children's,

+Families and Adults

+Mike Pyrah

-Mike Pyrah Managing Director, Central and Eastern Cheshire PCT
+Managing Director, Central and Eastern

+Cheshire PCT